thatlr/Delphi-Tasks/README.md

 ## Implementation concept:

 The heart of each thread pool is a thread-safe queue for task objects.
 The application adds tasks to the queue.
 Threads are created automatically to drain the queue.
 Idle threads terminate after a configurable timeout.
-There are parameters to control the three main aspects of this model: Maximum number of threads, Maximum idle time per thread, Maximum number of tasks waiting to be served.
+There are parameters to control the three main aspects of this model:
+- Maximum number of threads allowd to be started by the specific thread pool
+- Maximum idle time per thread
+- Maximum number of tasks waiting to be served

 To enable non-GUI threads to delegate calls to the GUI thread, a Windows messaage hook is used.
 This has the advantage that the processing is not blocked by non-Delphi modal message loops, neither by the standard Windows message box nor by moving or resizing a window.